Nate Is Late

 Nate Is Late (French: Oscar et Malika, toujours en retard, lit.
 'Oscar and Malika, always late') is an animated television series created by Sylvain Huchet and Peter Saisselin.
-The series is produced by Watch Next Media, La Factorie Animation, Superprod Studio and Nate Is Late Productions and distributed by KidsFirst.
+The series is produced by Watch Next Media and Nate is Late Productions (season 1), with the participation of France Télévisions, Super RTL, Nine Network (season 1), Ketnet (season 1) and Canal J (season 2), and distributed by KidsFirst.
 The series originally aired on France 4, Super RTL, and 9Go!.

-A second season has been confirmed by the production companies of the series, and premiered on RTS 1 in Switzerland on 27 August 2021.
-The English version of the second season is now showing on Pop and Tiny Pop in the UK and Ireland.
+A second season was confirmed by the production companies of the series.
 A third season is currently in production, in honor of the series' 5th anniversary, and premiered on YouTube on 5 April 2025.

 Premise

 Every morning, Nate and Malika go to school, but get sidetracked on adventures that make them late.
 When they finally arrive at school, Principal Prudence almost always chooses to not believe their stories.